cu-cit-cloud-team/azure-openai-gpt4-chat/README.md

 - [x] Uses relative time for chat message timestamps
   - [x] Relative time has tooltip with full timestamp
   - [x] Tooltip shows time for same day and full date/time if older than "today"
-- [x] View/edit system message for chat session (e.g. "You are a helpful AI assistant")
 - [x] Theme changer with several light and dark themes
   - [x] Defaults to `light` or `dark` based on system preference
 - [x] Responsive layout